-- 1. Ensure that an application that is to receive the data is open on the device and a text field is in focus (text cursor in text field). - 2.
+- 1. Ensure that an application is open on the device and a text field is in focus (text cursor in text field). - 2.
 Aim the exit window at a bar code. - 3.
-Press and hold the Scan button.
+Press and hold the a Scan button.
 The red laser aiming pattern turns on to assist in aiming.
 Ensure that the bar code is within the area formed by the aiming pattern.
 The Data Capture LED lights red to indicate that data capture is in process.

-Figure 59 TC51 Data Capture
+Figure 66 TC56 Data Capture

-4. The Data Capture LED lights green and a beep sounds, by default, to indicate the bar code was decoded successfully.
+4. The Data Capture LED lights green, a beep sounds and the device vibrates, by default, to indicate the bar code was decoded successfully.
 The captured data appears in the text field.